milesj/boost/docs/common.md

 ```

 Furthermore, the static `Path.create()` method can be used to factory a `Path` instance from a
 string or an existing instance.
-Useful when used in combination with the `PortablePath` type.
+Especially useful when used in combination with the `PortablePath`
+type.

 ```ts
 Path.create('some/file/path'); // Path